celtic426/blog/_posts/2018-10-22-chrome-extensions.md

 ---
 layout: post
 title: "Best Chrome Extensions for Developers"
-tags: [Google Chrome, extensions, productivity]
+tags: [Google Chrome, Extensions, Productivity]
 ---

 You probably have heard of extensions like <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en" target="_blank">JSON Formatter</a>, <a href="https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm?hl=en" target="_blank">WhatFont</a>, and <a href="https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en" target="_blank">ColorZilla</a>.
 Let's look at some other ones that might be able to save you time.